Itegories: Iteration and Trace

 \begin{definition} A \textbf{traced extensive restriction category} is an extensive restriction category equipped with a trace operator or equivalently a parametrized iteration operator. \end{definition}

-Our objective is to show that for extensive restriction category, to give a parametrized iteration operator is equivalent to giving a Kleene wand.
+Our objective is to show that for an extensive restriction category, to give a parametrized iteration operator is equivalent to giving a Kleene wand.
 To do so, let us first revisit the axioms of a parametrized iteration operator using the matrix calculus for extensive restriction categories.
 So suppose we are in a traced extensive restriction category with parametrized iteration operator $\mathsf{Iter}$.
 First observe that in an extensive restriction category, to give a map of type $f: X \to X + A$ is equivalent to giving maps $f_1: X \to X$ and $f_2: X \to A$ such that $f_1 \perp_d f_2$, since $f$ is in fact a $1 \times 2$ matrix $f = $.
 So the parametrized iteration operator is really acting on an endomorphism and a map with the same domain that are $\perp_d$-disjoint maps.
 So we may write:

 So we see that a parametrized iteration operator and a Kleene wand are operators with the same inputs and outputs.
 This is our first hint that in this setting, a parametrized iteration operator and a Kleene wand are in fact the same thing.
 It is important to note that in \cite[Sec 4]{cockett2012timed}, they were working in a distributive extensive restriction category with joins, which by Cor \ref{cor:perp0-ext} implies that $\perp_0 = \perp_d$.
-The objective here however is to show that we still get the desired correspondence for arbitrary extensive restriction categories when taking Kleene wands on $\perp_d$ instead.
+The objective here however is to show that we still get the desired correspondence for arbitrary extensive restriction categories when taking Kleene wands on $\perp_d$ instead (since in an arbitrary extensive restriction category, $\perp_d$ may not equal $\perp_0$).

 Now let us consider re-expressing the axioms of a parametrized iteration operator using the matrix calculus.
 To avoid heavy notation, let us introduce the following notation for our parametrized iteration operator: